What is a Mooring?

 It’s important to know about the different mooring systems for vessel safety and stability.
 Mooring systems are mainly of two types: shore fixtures and offshore fixtures.

-Shore fixtures like docks, piers, and wharfs are permanent spots for vessels to moor.
+• Shore Fixtures: Shore fixtures like docks, piers, and wharves are permanent spots for vessels to moor.
 They are made for different vessel sizes and types, offering easy access and stability.
 Vessels tie up to these spots with mooring lines, ensuring a safe mooring.

 Essential Mooring Equipment and Components

-Knowing the essential equipment for a mooring system is key for safe maritime operations.
+Knowing the essential equipment for a mooring system is key to safe maritime operations.
+Key components ensure system integrity:

 Mooring Lines and Ropes